Note: Examples provided in this blog post use ChatGPT 3.5

 Let’s put this into practice by providing an example using ChatGPT (although you are more than welcome to use the GenAI platform of your choice).

-I’m a 10th grade English Language Arts teacher looking to provide my English Learners with sentence stems they can use for journal writing.
-My English Learners have a basic understanding of the English language but struggle when responding to literature.
+I’m a 10th grade English Language Arts teacher looking to provide my ELLs with sentence stems they can use for journal writing.
+My ELLs have a basic understanding of the English language but struggle when responding to literature.
 Provide some sample sentence stems that might be useful for them.

 Now, we prompt ChatGPT with this request, and it provides us with the following: